Emmy Kosgei celebrates 9th marriage anniversary with beautiful message

 Read Also

-The Taunet Nelel hit singer through her Instagram sent appreciation to her friends who celerated with them.
+The Taunet Nelel crooner, through her Instagram, sent appreciation to her friends who celebrated with them.

 “A big thank you fam for the prayers and special messages on this special day in our marriage journey..
 God bless you all, God bless and preserve marriages represented here, heal marriages," Emmy wrote.